eomiso/eomiso/README.md

 ### Hi there 👋

-> Motto : "Pain is inevitable, suffering is optional"
+> My Motto : "Pain is inevitable, suffering is optional"
->                                   - <<hat I Talk About When I Talk About Running>>, Haruki Murakami
+>                                   - < _how I Talk About When I Talk About Running_, Haruki Murakami